Iyed0092/Multimodal-Clinical-Decision-Support-System/README.md

 While 3D MRI handles complex volumetric segmentation, the 2D X-Ray module is designed for rapid, automated screening of common thoracic pathologies (e.g., Pneumonia).

 ### 1. Model Architecture: Transfer Learning with DenseNet121
-We leverage **Transfer Learning**, initializing our model with weights pre-trained on ImageNet to extract robust low-level visual features (edges, textures).
+I leverage **Transfer Learning**, initializing our model with weights pre-trained on ImageNet to extract robust low-level visual features (edges, textures).

 * **Why DenseNet121?** Unlike traditional CNNs (like ResNet), DenseNet connects every layer to every subsequent layer in a feed-forward fashion.
 * **Medical Advantage:** This dense connectivity promotes strong **feature reuse** and mitigates the vanishing gradient problem.
 For medical datasets, which are often smaller than natural image datasets, this architecture is highly efficient at maximizing information flow from limited samples.

 ### 2. Technical Innovation: Custom Regularized Classifier Head
 A naive transfer learning approach (just swapping the last layer) often leads to severe overfitting on medical data.
-We engineered a custom classification "top" specifically for robust binary diagnosis.
+I engineered a custom classification "top" specifically for robust binary diagnosis.

 The original 1000-class ImageNet head was replaced with: